Executive MBA and Cross Continent

 Loan Borrowing Eligibility:

-- Starting Fuqua Program in 2015: Currently enrolled students and newly admitted students who will start their Fuqua program in 2015 may borrow up to 90% of their cost of tuition, minus any other aid (i.e. scholarships, other student loans).
+- Started Fuqua Program before 2016: May borrow up to 90% of their cost of tuition, minus any other aid (i.e. scholarships, other student loans)-

-- Starting Fuqua Program in 2016: Newly admitted students who will start their Fuqua program in 2016 may borrow up to 80% of their cost of tuition, minus any other aid (i.e. scholarships, other student loans).
+- Started Fuqua Program in 2016: May borrow up to 80% of their cost of tuition, minus any other aid (i.e. scholarships, other student loans)-

 We have provided a list of external funding programs from various international agencies.
 We encourage you to view the list of programs as you may find a suitable funding source.